xapax/security/list_of_common_ports.md

 ## Port 1030/1032/1033/1038

 I think these are used by the RPC within Windows Domains.
 I have found no use for them so far.
 But they might indicate that the target is part of a Windows domain.
+Not sure though.

 ## Port 1433 - MsSQL